-(PC app.
-9/19/11, 10/26/09) [Adapted from Coastal Act Section 30250(a)]
+[Adapted from Coastal Act Section 30250(a)]

 C-CD-3 Appropriate New Development.
 Ensure that the type and intensity of new development, including land divisions, conform to the land use categories and residential density provisions of the LCP and Land Use Policy Maps.
 Allowable densities are stated as maximums and do not establish an entitlement to buildout potential.
+In addition, land divisions outside village limit boundaries shall only be permitted where 50 percent of the usable parcels in the area have been developed and the created parcels would be no smaller than the average size of surrounding parcels.
+Land divisions shall be prohibited if the resulting lots cannot be developed consistent with the LCP.
 (See also C-PFS-1: Adequate Services) (PC app.
-9/19/11, 7/29/10) [New policy, not in Unit I or II]
+9/19/11, 7/29/10)